symbolic233/15-466-f24-base4/README.md

 Design: This is a game designed to teach while loops.
 The game's script itself loops unless you choose not to let it do so.

 Text Drawing: Text is not precomputed.
 Whenever the game is given a paragraph (draw_text_par), it splits the text into lines which are drawn separately with draw_text_line.
+Each line is at most a certain amount of characters long, but I made sure not to split up a word.

 When the game starts, the font library and face are initialized with FreeType, as well as a shaper with HarfBuzz.
 In draw_text_line, the given line is passed to HarfBuzz to be shaped.
 Then, I have Character structs which combine this information with FreeType glyph info.
 Furthermore, at this point I make new textures for the characters in OpenGL.
 I chose not to reuse textures because the same character could be shaped differently in different text.